mbr/alcohol/docs/index.rst

 Authentication
 --------------

+.. warning:: The authentication part of alcohol is still under development and
+             its API may undergo even conceptual changes in the future.
+This does not apply for the authorization module.

 `Authentication <https://en.wikipedia.org/wiki/Authentication>`_ is the act of confirming that a user (or another actor in your system) is who he/she/it says.
 A very common method to authenticate users, for example, is to ask them